Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 Lands with the fastest growing Jewish populations

-It’s interesting here.
-Sure thing, the Jewish population is growing throughout the United States, but in some places there is a dramatic increase.
+The growth patterns are particularly noteworthy.
+While the Jewish population is expanding across the US, but in some places there is a dramatic increase.
 For example, in Pennsylvania.
 Like if you take the statistics for 2019 through 2020, you’ll see that the figure has increased from 298,240 to 434,165.
 That’s an increase of 45.8%!

-Overall, the presence is expanding in Florida as well: Miami, Hollywood, Boca, etc. Tons and tons of people are moving there, and many new Jewish schools are opening.
-Northern Virginia, Las Vegas.
-Zero of them either stand out.
+Overall, the presence is expanding in Florida as well: Miami, Hollywood, Boca, etc. Large numbers of people are relocating there, and many new Jewish schools are opening.
+Significant growth is also visible in Northern Virginia and Las Vegas.
 Also, there is progress in Lakewood and Kiryas Joel.

 Purely statistically, the entire population there is growing – feel free to check out the numbers.

-Unfortunately, it’s impossible filter by Jewish individuals.
+Unfortunately, it is impossible to filter by Jewish individuals.
 But there are more of them anyway, and that’s the truth.
 Finally, Rhode Island is experiencing serious growth.
 Namely in Providence: the Jewish community there is very strong and interconnected.
 On the east side of the city alone, there are Orthodox, Reconstructionist, Conservative and Reform synagogues all within walking distance of each other.

 What places do young Jews choose to live in the United States?